-In the present section we introduce the settings considered in [3, 4] and we explain how to prove the existence for each of them of chaotic dynamics via the method of LTMs.
-Due to the large number of parameters involved in the models, we will describe just the strictly needed aspects, referring the interested reader to [3, 4] for further details.
+the method of LTMs.
+Due to the large number of parameters involved in the models, we will just describe the strictly needed aspects, referring the interested reader to [3, 4] for further details.

 Both works deal with defensive medicine, i.e., the deviation from good medical practice motivated by the threat of liability claims, investigated e.g. in [24, 49, 51].
-In particular, Antoci et al. in [3] propose an evolutionary game theoretic model to investigate the dynamic effects of positive defensive medicine, in which, according for instance to [50], additional services are offered to discourage patients from filing malpractice claims, or to convince the legal system that the standard of care was met.
+In particular, Antoci et al. in [3] propose an evolutionary game theoretic model to investigate the dynamic effects of positive defensive medicine, in which, according e.g. to [50], additional services are offered to discourage patients from filing malpractice claims, or to convince the legal system that the standard of care was met.
 On the other hand, still in an evolutionary game theoretic model, the authors in [4] consider negative defensive medicine, that is the case in which physicians tend to avoid a source of legal risk e.g. by adopting safer but less effective treatments (cf. [18]).
-An important example of this phenomenon, analyzed in [15, 16, 28], is given by the excessive number of Cesarean sections, which can sometimes be unnecessary.
-We stress that an extension of the frameworks considered in [3, 4] has been proposed in [2], where it is assumed that physicians have the possibility of insuring against liability claims, so that the system becomes four-dimensional, with the additional variables being the share of the population of physicians who buy a malpractice insurance and the cost of the insurance policy.5
+An important example of this phenomenon, analyzed in [15, 16, 28], is given by the excessive number of Cesarean sections, which can often be unnecessary.
+We stress that an extension of the frameworks considered in [3, 4] has been proposed in [2], where it is assumed that physicians have the possibility of insuring against liability claims, so that the system becomes four-dimensional, with the additional variables being the share of the population of physicians who buy a malpractice insurance and the cost of the insurance policy.6

 In more detail, in [3] physicians are randomly paired with patients and provide them a risky medical treatment; if an adverse event occurs, patients can choose whether or not to suit their physician for medical malpractice, while physicians can decide whether or not to practice defensive medicine.
-If physicians opt for defensive medicine, they perform unnecessary diagnostic and therapeutic interventions, possibly harmful to patients, in order to prevent malpractice charges.
-In symbols, Antoci et al. in [3] obtain the following system:
+In the former case physicians perform unnecessary diagnostic and therapeutic interventions, possibly harmful to patients, in order to prevent malpractice charges.
+In symbols,